Locomotives & Rolling Stock

 97650 (PWM650).
 Built for the BR Western Region Permanent Way fleet by Ruston & Hornsby of Lincoln in 1953, working at Swindon, Newland and Reading depots.
 Renumbered 97650 under TOPS system.
 Upon withdrawal in 1987 she was purchased by the City of Lincoln and was displayed outside the old 40A steam shed for several years before coming to Ludborough.

 No. 1313 'B' Class 4-6-0.
 Built in Sweden in 1917.
 After hauling trains all over Sweden the loco was withdrawn in 1963 and was brought to the Bo'ness & Kinneil Railway.
 After very limited service there, it left for the Stephenson’s Railway Museum in 1991 but was later declared surplus.
 It has now been acquired by three LWR volunteers who hope to restore the loco for service at Ludborough.

 MK1 Brake 2nd Corridor Coach.
 Renovation is now at an advanced stage.
 In its previous life the coach had been used as a support vehicle for Black 5 44871 at the East Lancs Railway, and was in need of a lot of TLC.
 Since arriving at the LWR, the roof has been resealed and painted, the woodwork and upholstery in the compartments refurbished and the ceiling panels replaced.
 Next on the list is welding on some of the body panels.

-No 1964 A standard Barclay 0-4-0 saddle tank which spent it working life in the chemical industry at Trafford Park in Manchester, finally working for CPC United Kingdom.
-After withdrawal in the 1960s she was preserved at the Manchester Museum of Science and Technology and since 1984 has been located at a number of heritage railways prior to moving to Ludborough.
+No 1964 Spitfire A standard Barclay 0-4-0 saddle tank built in 1929, 'Spitfire' spent her working life in the chemical industry at Trafford Park in Manchester, finally working for CPC.
+After withdrawal in the 1960s she was preserved at the Manchester Museum of Science and Technology and since 1984 has resided at several heritage railways before moving to Ludborough.